se-edu/se-book/principles/separationOfConcernsPrinciple/text.md

 {{ icon_example }} Examples for _concerns_:

-*	A specific feature, such as the code related to `add employee` feature
+*	A specific feature, such as the code related to the `add employee` feature
 *	A specific aspect, such as the code related to `persistence` or `security`
 *	A specific entity, such as the code related to the `Employee` entity